Abschnittsübersicht

 How to use this self-paced course?

 Particants may choose the topic of their interest from the table of contents on the left or go through the course consecutively.
 In this way, you may also choose the level of detail that you wish to persue on a given topic.
-No login or account are required, you can work on the material at your own pace and return to at any point in time.
-Additionally, the section "Additional material" provides insights on how the topics for this course were selected. - You will know what digital preservation/long-term archiving is and why it is important.
+At the end of each section you will be able to test what you have learned in a short exercise.

-What is long-term archiving/digital preservation?
+• What is long-term archiving/digital preservation?

 Digital Preservation “refers to the series of managed activities necessary to ensure continued access to digital materials for as long as necessary … to all of the actions required to maintain access to digital materials beyond the limits of media failure or technological and organisational change” (Glossary - Digital Preservation Handbook, n. d.)
 The terms "digital preservation" and "long-term archiving" are frequently used interchangeably.